sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">The datatype is a string.

 <p style="margin-left: 20px">The default value is an empty string.
-Otherwise, the value contains the URL of an endpoint.
-For example: https://\ecprintselfhost.company.com.
+Otherwise, the value should contain the URL of an endpoint.
+For example, "https://ecprintselfhost.company.com".

 <a href="" id="enterprisecloudprint-cloudprintoauthauthority"></a>**EnterpriseCloudPrint/CloudPrintOAuthAuthority**
 <p style="margin-left: 20px">Added in Windows 10, version 1703.
 Specifies the authentication endpoint for acquiring OAuth tokens.

 <p style="margin-left: 20px">The datatype is a string.

 <p style="margin-left: 20px">The default value is an empty string.
-Otherwise, the value contains the URL of an endpoint.
-For example: https://\test/adfs.
+Otherwise, the value should contain the URL of an endpoint.
+For example, "https://test/adfs".

 <a href="" id="enterprisecloudprint-cloudprintoauthclientid"></a>**EnterpriseCloudPrint/CloudPrintOAuthClientId**
 <p style="margin-left: 20px">Added in Windows 10, version 1703.
-Specifies the client application authorized to retrieve OAuth tokens from the OAuthAuthority.
+Specifies the GUID of a client application authorized to retrieve OAuth tokens from the OAuthAuthority.

 <p style="margin-left: 20px">The datatype is a string.

 <p style="margin-left: 20px">The default value is an empty string.
-Otherwise, the value contains a GUID.
-For example: E1CF1107-FF90-4228-93BF-26052DD2C714.
+Otherwise, the value should contain a GUID.
+For example, E1CF1107-FF90-4228-93BF-26052DD2C714.

 <a href="" id="enterprisecloudprint-cloudprintresourceid"></a>**EnterpriseCloudPrint/CloudPrintResourceId**
 <p style="margin-left: 20px">Added in Windows 10, version 1703.
 Specifies the per-user resource URL for which access is requested by the enterprise cloud print client during OAuth authentication.

 <p style="margin-left: 20px">The datatype is a string.

 <p style="margin-left: 20px">The default value is an empty string.
-Otherwise, the value contains a URL.
-For example: http://\MicrosoftEnterpriseCloudPrint/CloudPrint.
+Otherwise, the value should contain a URL.
+For example, "http://MicrosoftEnterpriseCloudPrint/CloudPrint".

 <a href="" id="enterprisecloudprint-discoverymaxprinterlimit"></a>**EnterpriseCloudPrint/DiscoveryMaxPrinterLimit**
 <p style="margin-left: 20px">Added in Windows 10, version 1703.
 Defines the maxium number of printers that should be queried from a discovery end point.